 The original grant of La Bri is one of the oldest Huguenot-allocated farms in the Franschhoek Valley.
 The farm is situated in the valley previously known as Olifantshoek (Elephants Corner).
-The name La Bri is probably derived from the outlying town of Brie, which was the stomping grounds of the de Villiers family in the early 13th century.
+The name La Bri is derived from the outlying town of Brie, which was the stomping grounds of the de Villiers family in the early 13th century.
 L’ Abri is also French for “the refuge or Haven,” a perfect name for this property, as it is safely nestled in the imposing amphitheaters of the Franschhoek valley.
 La Bri featured Chardonnay, Syrah, Merlot, and Cabernet Sauvignon.

-GlenWood is a family-owned boutique winery located in an area of outstanding natural beauty very close to Franschhoek.
+GlenWood is a family-owned boutique winery located in an area of outstanding natural beauty close to Franschhoek.
 GlenWood has been developed from scratch over the last thirty-three years to become a leading South African wine producer and wine exporter to 12 countries.
 With only one exception, all wines are made from grapes produced on the farm, thereby reflecting the unique terroir of our small valley.
 The wines are uniformly and consistently highly rated by wine judges and have received numerous awards and prestigious listings.
 GlenWood features Chardonnay, Sauvignon Blanc, and Noblesse.

 Grande Provence Estate wears her 300-year history with dignity.
-Her lush vines spread across 47-acres with gentle vistas over the valley floor, with the rugged mountains beyond.
+Her lush vines spread across 47 acres with gentle vistas over the valley floor, with the rugged mountains beyond.
 It is heartland South African wine country at its very finest.
 Grande Provence features Sauvignon Blanc, Chenin Blanc, Chardonnay, Cabernet Sauvignon, and Shiraz.

-As part of their social responsibility programs, Grande Provence supports several causes.
+As part of its social responsibility programs, Grande Provence supports several causes.
 We were impressed with the cheetah program.
-Cheetah Outreach has two facilities in the Western Cape, Somerset West and Franschhoek.
+Cheetah Outreach has two facilities in the Western Cape, Somerset West, and Franschhoek.
 Here they offer cheetah encounters.
 The primary goal is to promote the survival of the free-ranging, South African cheetah.
 From an estimated 100,000 cheetahs at the turn of the 20th century, the population is currently estimated to be 7,100.
 Shrinking habitat, dwindling of natural prey, and conflict with human activities are the primary causes of this critical situation.
 There are about 1,326 cheetahs in South Africa, of which approximately 500 free-ranging cheetahs live on unprotected farmlands in the northern part of the country.

 Driving to Franschhoek from Montagu was a treat.
-It is evident with my blogs and videos showing mountain passes that I am enamored with the scenery as we crest the hills and descend the dales.
-In Wisconsin, from where we live, we need to travel long distances to see similar beauty along the Mississippi River.
+It is evident from my blogs and videos showing mountain passes that I am enamored with the scenery as we crest the hills and descend the dales.
+In Wisconsin, where we live, we need to travel long distances to see similar beauty along the Mississippi River.

-Franschhoek Pass is located in the Western Cape, Province of South Africa, on the Regional road R45 between Franschhoek and Villiersdorp.
+Franschhoek Pass is in the Western Cape, Province of South Africa, on the regional road R45 between Franschhoek and Villiersdorp.
 The pass was formally constructed in 1822 by a group of soldiers under the command of Major Holloway, under orders from Lord Charles Somerset.
 Jan Joubertsgat bridge was part of the construction.
 It is still in evidence today as one of South Africa’s oldest bridges.